MS in Chemistry

 - Upon choosing a research director, an advisory committee will be appointed to supervise the research, to administer the comprehensive oral examination, and to approve the thesis.
 Each student, in conjunction with the director of graduate studies, the research director, and the student’s advisory committee, will prepare a plan of study listing the courses and other requirements for the degree.
 Upon approval, the plan of study becomes the list of course requirements for the degree.
 Students are required to take four or more 6000-level courses covering at least three different subdisciplines of chemistry as part of the plan of study.

-- Each student must register and successfully complete CHEM 6940.
+- Each student must register and successfully complete CHEM 6940 and CHEM 6950.

-For the non-thesis master of science degree, students must meet the following departmental requirements:
+For the non-thesis (coursework-based) master of science concentration, students must meet the following departmental requirements:

 - Each student, in conjunction with the director of graduate studies, will prepare a plan of study listing the courses and other requirements for the degree.
 Upon approval, the plan of study becomes the list of course requirements for the degree.
 Students are required to take five or more chemistry 6000-level courses (minimum 20 credit hours) as part of the plan of study.
 To establish breadth in knowledge, at least one course in each of four (out of six) subdisciplines of chemistry (analytical, biochemistry, inorganic, materials, organic, physical) must be completed.
 Up to 8 hours of 6000-level courses in other fields may also be applied towards the degree with permission of the director of graduate studies.

-- Credit for thesis research or research seminar may not be applied towards the required 32 hours.
+- Credit for thesis research, research seminar, or chemistry colloquium may not be applied towards the required 30 hours.

-- Each candidate must participate in CHEM 6940 and demonstrate satisfactory performance on a departmental literature colloquium presentation.
+- Each candidate must take CHEM 6940 and CHEM 6950 and demonstrate satisfactory performance on a comprehensive review of a topic from the chemistry or biochemistry literature.

 - Each student, in conjunction with the director of graduate studies and the director of the School of Green Chemistry and Engineering, will prepare a plan of study listing the courses and other requirements for the degree.
 Upon approval, the plan of study becomes the list of course requirements for the degree.
 Students are required to take: